 3. In the right pane of this location, you’ll see a DWORD named Win32PrioritySeparation.
-By default, it have its Value data set to 2.
-Double click on that DWORD to modify, you’ll got this:
+By default, it has its Value data set to 2.
+Double click on that DWORD to modify, you’ll get this:

 4. In order to optimize Windows, you can set following values in the Value data section of above box:

-- To adjust best performance of Windows for background processes, set the Value data as 18.
+- To adjust the best performance of Windows for background processes, set the Value data as 18.

-- To adjust best performance of Windows for programs, set the Value data as 26.
+- To adjust the best performance of Windows for programs, set the Value data as 26.

 Click OK.
 You may close the Registry Editor and reboot the Windows to have results.